-The story concerns the murder of Polish prostitute Maria Kupiecka in Nazi-occupied Warsaw.
+The story is set during World War II and concerns the murder of Polish prostitute Maria Kupiecka in Nazi-occupied Warsaw.
 Ordinarily this wouldn't be of much importance to either the German occupiers or the local Polish police, but for two things: firstly, investigating German Intelligence officer Major Grau (Omar Sharif) is obsessed with the idea of justice for all ("Justice can sometimes hear the cry of a murdered woman," he insists), whether prostitute or not, and secondly, Maria happened to also be cooperating with the German authorities, meaning Grau has another incentive to find her killer.

 There was only one witness, a fellow tenant in Maria's apartment building.
 He only got a glimpse of her killer: whoever he was, he was wearing a Wehrmacht uniform with a red stripe down the pants legs.
 Grau, intrigued, realizes only German generals have red stripes on their pants.
 A highly skilled investigator, he quickly narrows his list of suspects down to three officers who have no alibi: Herbert von Seidlitz-Gabler (Charles Gray), his aide Klaus Kahlenberge (Donald Pleasence), and the recently arrived Wilhelm Tanz (Peter O'Toole).
 All of them claim innocence, but Grau is driven by a desire to see the killer brought to justice, as he is disgusted that they are hiding behind their rank.
 Grau is ultimately reassigned to Paris when his investigation comes too close for comfort.